 In the United States, it is usually served with a vegetable or a starch, such as pasta, polenta, or rice.
 In Italy, veal piccata is a secondo and would be served after the pasta (or other starch) course.

-Now, my version does include a few sprinkles of TFD magic – all totally optional.
-I love a bit of anchovy in my version (I only endorse Ortiz brand), and I add dried oregano to the breading for more flavor.
+Now, I personally love a bit of anchovy in my version (I only endorse Ortiz brand), and I add dried oregano to the breading for more flavor.
 I prefer dry vermouth to white wine due to its additional herbaceous flavor.
 I add a touch of Demiglace to the sauce for additional richness – use your own if you have it or store-bought from here.

-Citizens – I hope you are staying safe and sheltering in during this pandemic!
-My recipe will hopefully make being stuck at home a little more bearable for you and yours.
-Consider pairing this with some delicious risotto, if you have the correct rice and seasonings in your pantry – and I am confident most of you do!
+My recipe will hopefully make being stuck at home a little more bearable for you and yours, Citizens.
+Consider pairing this dish with some delicious risotto, if you have the correct rice and seasonings in your pantry – and I am confident most of you do!

 Battle on – the Generalissimo

 - 1 lb. dried Linguine (preferred) or use dried Spaghetti